 After meeting in Bozeman we will shuttle south along the Gallatin River to the north boundary of the park where we will start our ride.
-We then head south into West Yellowstone, home of 10,000 refrigerator magnets and countless other souvenirs of every description.
+We then head south into West Yellowstone, gateway to the park.
 Heading east into the park, our next goal is Madison Junction.
 From the junction we will again head south on our way to Old Faithful Geyser and our lodging for the night.
 Along the way, we will pass the Sapphire Pool, the Great Fountain Geyser, and Fountain Paint Pots to mention just a few.
-We will also see more evidence of the 1988 fire.
-Fire plays an important role in the forest ecology and many young Lodgepole pines are quickly reforesting the burned areas.
+We will also see evidence of the 1988 fire.
+Fire plays an important role in the forest ecology and Lodgepole pines have reforested the burned areas.
 The riding in this section is rolling and fun, a great way to end our first day.
-After we arrive at the Old Faithful Inn, we may have time to explore some of the geysers in the area, including Morning Glory Pool, before dinner.
-TOTAL MILEAGE - 30-60 miles
+After we arrive at the Old Faithful Inn, we may have time to explore some of the geysers in the area, including Morning Glory Pool.
+TOTAL MILEAGE: 50-60 miles

 TRIP DAY 2

 After a delicious breakfast we will begin our journey to Yellowstone Lake, along the lower loop.
-Shortly after leaving the lodge we will cross the Continental Divide at Craig Pass which is 8,262 feet and we'll pass back over it before arriving at Yellowstone Lake.
-As we approach the western edge of the Lake there will be another geyser basin which we can tour.
+Shortly after leaving the lodge we will cross the Continental Divide at Craig Pass which is 8,262 feet and we’ll pass back over the divide before arriving at Yellowstone Lake.
+As we approach the western edge of the lake we will pass another geyser basin which we can tour.
 Intense heat from this region indicates an extensive thermal system, that could create a massive hydrothermal steam explosion should lake levels drop just a few feet, reminding us of the dynamic geologic forces at work all around us.
-A few more miles and we will arrive at our night's destination, the Lake Hotel.
+A few more miles and we will arrive at our night’s destination, the Lake Hotel.
 Yellowstone Lake is the largest mountain lake in North America.
 It is over 20 miles long, 14 miles wide and 390 feet deep at its deepest point, where temperatures rarely rise above 42 degrees.
-Amazing since there are countless calderas throughout the park whose temperatures remain high above the boiling point at all times.
+This is amazing since there are countless calderas throughout the park whose temperatures remain high above the boiling point at all times.
 We will arrive at the Lake Hotel in the afternoon, leaving us time for an optional out and back ride through the Hayden Valley.
 We will want to get at least as far as the Mud Volcano but riding along the Yellowstone River can be quite enticing, so we may go further.
-TOTAL MILEAGE - 20-65 miles
+TOTAL MILEAGE: 30-65 miles

 TRIP DAY 3

-This morning we'll wake up to views of Yellowstone Lake and the Absoroka Mountains.
-Today's mileage takes us through the spectacular Hayden Valley.
+This morning we’ll wake up to views of Yellowstone Lake and the Absaroka Mountains.
+Today’s mileage takes us through the spectacular Hayden Valley.
 A favorite grazing area for bison, the valley offers endless wildlife viewing opportunities.
-We'll continue riding along the Yellowstone River all the way to Artist Point where the splendor of the great falls of the Yellowstone is sure to leave us breathless.
-Now it's time to get off the bikes and stretch our legs... down the three hundred plus steps of Uncle Tom's stairs for an up close view of the falls, certainly worth the effort.
-The hike will surely put the hunger in our bellies, so we will have lunch waiting for us at the top.
-Back on the bikes again, we'll ride up to Canyon Village and then head west to Norris Junction where we have a short shuttle up to Mammoth Hot Springs.
-From 1886 to 1916 the park was managed by the US Army and the Mammoth Hot Springs Hotel, our home for the night, which still carries the military "barrack" feeling inside the rooms.
-TOTAL MILEAGE - 33 miles, *in addition to 600+ stairs!
+We’ll continue riding along the Yellowstone River all the way to Artist Point where the splendor of the great falls of the Yellowstone is sure to leave us breathless.
+Now it’s time to get off the bikes and stretch our legs... down the three hundred plus steps of Uncle Tom’s stairs for an up close view of the falls, certainly worth the effort.
+After lunch we’ll ride up to Canyon Village and then head west to Norris Junction where we have a short shuttle up to Mammoth Hot Springs.
+From 1886 to 1916 the park was managed by the US Army and the Mammoth Hot Springs Hotel, our home for the night, which still carries the military “barrack” feeling inside the rooms.
+TOTAL MILEAGE: 33 miles and 600+ stairs!

 TRIP DAY 4